goldsborough/algs4/quicksort/README.md

 Mistake: Put all items equal to the partitioning item on one side.
 Consequence: ~ 1/2 N^2 compares when all keys are equal.

-Recommended: Stop scans on items equal to the partiioning item.
+Recommended: Stop scans on items equal to the partitioning item.
 Consequence: ~ N lg N compares when all keys are equal.

 Desirable: Put all items equal to the partitioning item in place.